-Trans-mammary or milk-borne infection is the major route of roundworm transmission in kittens.
-The immature roundworms called larvae are present in the mother's mammary glands.
-The larvae pass to her kittens in her milk during nursing.
+Trans-mammary (milk-borne) infection is the major route of roundworm transmission in kittens.
+The roundworm larvae are present in the mother's mammary glands and pass to her kittens in her milk during nursing.

-During migration, some roundworm larvae may encyst (the larvae become enclosed in a cyst) in a dormant state in the host's body.
+During migration, some roundworm larvae may become enclosed in a cyst while in a dormant state in the host's body.
 In female cats, the larvae can come out of the cyst during pregnancy.
 These larvae can then be passed to the kittens across the placenta during pregnancy, or through the milk after birth.

 "The distinctive eggs are easily recognized under the microscope."

 Fortunately, the treatment for roundworms is safe, simple, and relatively inexpensive.
-The dead and dying roundworms pass into the stool after administration of the anthelmintic or deworming medication.
-Since none of these treatments will kill the immature forms of the worm or the migrating larvae, at least two or three treatments are needed.
-Treatments are typically done at two to three week intervals.
-Ideally, kittens are dewormed with each visit for booster vaccinations.
-If your adult cat goes outdoors, you may wish to administer periodic doses of a dewormer.
+The dead and dying roundworms pass into the stool after administration of deworming medication such as pyrantel (Nemex®, Strongid®) or fenbendazole (Panacur®).
+This treatment will not kill the immature forms of the worm or the migrating larvae, so at least two or three treatments are needed, typically done at two to three-week intervals.
+Ideally, kittens are dewormed at each booster vaccine appointment.
 Nursing females should be treated at the same time as their kittens.
 Most flea and heartworm preventives including Revolution® Plus, Advantage® Multi, and Milbemax® also kill roundworms.

-What is the prognosis for a cat diagnosed with roundworms?
+What is the prognosis for a cat diagnosed with a roundworm infection?

-The prognosis of a roundworm infection is good if appropriate medication is given promptly.
+The prognosis for a roundworm infection is good if appropriate medication is given promptly.
 However, in some instances, extremely debilitated kittens may die.

 Prevention of roundworm infection should include the following measures:

-- Breeding females should be dewormed prior to pregnancy and again in late pregnancy.
-This will reduce the risk of environmental contamination or transmission from the mother to her new kittens.
+• Breeding females should be dewormed prior to pregnancy and again in late pregnancy.
+This will reduce the risk of environmental contamination or transmission from the mother to her kittens.

-- Adult cats remain at risk for re-infection with roundworms throughout their lives.
+• Adult cats remain at risk for re-infection with roundworms throughout their lives.
 Whenever roundworms are seen, the cat should be dewormed immediately.
 Cats at high risk for infection with roundworms should be routinely dewormed.
-Cats that like to hunt mice or indoor/outdoor cats should have a fecal examination several times a year.
+Cats that like to hunt mice or have outdoor access should have a fecal examination several times a year.

-- Stool should be removed from litterboxes daily.
-Litterboxes can be cleaned with a bleach solution (one cup of chlorine bleach in one gallon of water) to facilitate removal of eggs.
-Rinse the litterbox thoroughly to remove all bleach since it is toxic to cats.
+• Litter boxes should be scooped daily.
+Litter boxes can be cleaned with a bleach solution (one cup of chlorine bleach in one gallon of water) to facilitate the removal of eggs.
+Rinse the litter box thoroughly to remove all bleach since it is toxic to cats.
 Surfaces that may be contaminated with roundworm eggs can also be treated with this bleach solution.
 This solution makes the eggs easier to rinse away but does not kill the eggs.
-Always wash your hands after handling litterbox material.
+Always wash your hands after handling litter box material.